Trisna22/shellcode_practice/README.md

 ### overwriteMBR
 The shellcode for overwriting the MBR, Master Boot Record.
 This shellcode writes to the /dev/sda file to overwrite the MBR with 'HAHA', so that the users won't be able to boot their device up after a restart or a shutdown.
 The shellcode can only succesfully be executed in a window of a program/service that is executed with root permissions or a binary with the setuid permissions enabled.

+### fork_bomb
+The fork bomb is a small program that consumes CPU by calling the fork() function in an endless loop.
+This makes the machine slow down or even crash.